Advancing Diversity in Aging Research at UC Berkeley

 Few people think they want to be a demographer when they “grow up” but perhaps they should.
 People have heard of ‘demographics’: Demography is both fundamental and applied.
 Demographic – or population – research is intellectually satisfying, can help solve social problems, has many different career tracks, and can be deeply meaningful.
 It uses statistics as tools for exploration, akin to a detective needing a magnifying glass in order to see the details.
 Most people really like using statistics in demography, even if they couldn’t quite see the point in their statistics courses.

-ADAR Summit: Another feature of Cal-ADAR is the ADAR Summit meeting, held annually and supported by an NIA conference grant, R13AG066389.
+ADAR Summit: The ADAR Summit meeting, held annually and supported by an NIA conference grant, R13AG066389.
 In this meeting, scholars from all the ADAR programs, along with their directors, gather to share research and other experiences, and learn about being developing one’s career.
-This year, 2021, the plan is for a hybrid meeting, held in Phoenix AZ on November 9-10, 2021.
-Details are forthcoming.